 For large ticket items, DVNB’s USP’s tend to be up the stack.
 Consider a mattress which can cost £700.
 It is more effective to be 10% cheaper (save £70!) than have a slicker website.

 Conversely, for high-frequency purchases, the focus shifts down the stack.
 Quality remains important.
-But there is extra focus on continual brand interactions, the flexibility of service and customer support5.
+But there is extra focus on continual brand interactions, flexibility of service and customer support3.

-In conclusion, as Amazon continues to eat worldwide retail6, the DNVB offers the stiffest resistance.
-By going deep on the vertical value chain and focusing on customer experience, some success cases have emerged7.
+In conclusion, as Amazon continues to eat worldwide retail, the DNVB offers the stiffest resistance4.
+By going deep on the vertical value chain and focusing on customer experience, success cases have emerged (e.g. Dollar Shave Club and PillPack $1bn acquisitions).

 Looking for a business idea in 2018?
 Ask yourself: What product sold in physical retail stores is characterised by low quality and poor experience?
 Lamps?
 Scented candles?
 That’s two startup ideas I’ve had from glancing around my living room.
 The retail war post-Amazon lives on.